An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 ```
 <sup>Courtesy: [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection#vulnerability-details)</sup>

-I, like many others who start out, looked at this list and start spraying and praying.
+I, like many others who start out, looked at this list and started spraying and praying.
 Of course, this approach isn't inherently wrong.
 Eventually, a payload triggers, and you, the beginner, may be left with the question: "Now what?"

 It's a classic case of being told what to do without understanding why to do it.
 Sure, you got the injection to work, but did you ever take the time to understand what the inherent vulnerability or impact of XSS is?
 What are the mechanics at play?
-Vocabulary/Jargon words like "stored", "reflected", and "DOM" might help, but vocabulary is arbitrary and only serves to describe things more succinctly or descriptively.
+Vocabulary/Jargon words like "stored", "reflected", and "DOM" might help, but the vocabulary is arbitrary and only serves to describe things more succinctly or descriptively.

 I've had to go through the process of explaining the significance and mechanics of XSS to people who never truly understood what it's about multiple times, and the point of this is not to make fun of those people, but to look at a case study of how to learn something.

 What good is "thinking in graphs" when you don't exactly know what to think in the first place?

 While writing this, I want to pull out my soapbox and put an end to the "do you need to know to program to work in tech" discourse that circulates every week, but that, of course, is a discussion for another time.
-The point this section is to say that in order to hack, in the most basic sense, is you have to take the time and understand what it is you're actually hacking.
+The point of this section is to say that in order to hack, in the most basic sense, you have to take the time and understand what it is you're actually hacking.
 What components are going into it, and how can you take advantage of primitives to make something unintended happen?
 This idea alone is, what I think, makes hacking beautiful, and is simultaneously one of the things that flies over a lot of people's heads who want to give it a shot but give into instant gratification.

 Before deviating too far from the main point of this post, I think this video of [Bennet Foddy talking over a 1 minute speedrun of his game](https://youtu.be/dGU5_UUalPA?feature=shared) is something I often bring up when talking about hacking to other people.
 I think there's something very similar between the speedrunning community and the hacking community, but I think Foddy describes it best.